bernardopires/django-tenant-schemas/docs/use.rst

     from customer.models import Client

     # create your public tenant
-    tenant = Client(domain_url='my-domain.com', # don't add www here! on a local server you'll want to use localhost here schema_name='public',
+    tenant = Client(domain_url='my-domain.com', # don't add your port or www here! on a local server you'll want to use localhost here schema_name='public',
                     name='Schemas Inc.',
                     paid_until='2016-12-05',